tromey/patchwork/docs/deployment/management.rst

    ./manage.py rehash [<patch_id>, ...]

 Patchwork stores hashes for each patch it receives.
-These hashes can be used to uniquely identify a patch for things like :ref:`automatically changing the state of the patch in Patchwork when it merges <deployment-vcs>`.
+These hashes can be used to uniquely identify a patch for things like automatically changing the state of the patch in Patchwork when it is merged.
 If you change your hashing algorithm, you may wish to rehash the patches.

 .. option:: patch_id